 In the 19th century…

 A 20-year-old John Wertheimer arrived in England from Frankfurt, believed to be from a prosperous banking family with connections to the Rothschilds.
 He had a letter of introduction to the famous Nathan Meyer Rothschild who told him “Come back in three days and I’ll take you round in my carriage to meet my friends.”
 In 1820, John Wertheimer set up his business and founded a printer in Goodmans Fields, near Aldgate.
-He achieved plenty of success printing in Hebrew and other languages as well as English and foreign language printing became a speciality.
+He achieved plenty of success printing in Hebrew and other languages, as well as English and foreign language printing, which became a speciality.

 Worship Street, London

 A Mr J E Lea became a partner of the business in 1864, and it was promptly renamed to Wertheimer Lea & Co.
 When John Wertheimer passed away in 1883, Mr J H Williams purchased his share (great grandfather of Philip Williams, who works within Perivan today).
 Over the years, J H Williams acquired the rest of the company and in 1899, Wertheimer Lea built a new factory in Worship Street, London, to consolidate 5 production sites.
 Now central London, at the time the new factory was built, it was possible to see fields from the top floor.
 The biggest USP was that all the machines were powered by electricity.
 The business was renamed in 1914 to Williams Lea to reflect the existing founders.
 A fun fact – Williams Lea printed the first edition of the Radio Times in 1923!

 Perivan was founded in 1937 in Rayleigh, Essex, by Percy Cooke and Ivan Heath.
 The name ‘Perivan’ comes from their first names combined.
 In the same year that Perivan was founded, J H Williams passed away and J G Williams (grandfather of Philip Williams who works at Perivan today) inherited the company.